JavaScript is required

 Past perfect and Plusquamperfekt

-Plusquamperfekt describes actions that happened before other past events.
-It's the "had done" tense in English.
+Plusquamperfekt describes actions that happened before other events in the past.
+It's the "had done" tense in English grammar rules.

 Examples:

-- Ich hatte schon gegessen, als er ankam (I had already eaten when he arrived)
+• Ich hatte schon gegessen, als er ankam.

 This tense appears less frequently than Perfekt or Präteritum.
 You'll mainly use it when you need to clarify the sequence of past events.
 In casual conversation, Germans often skip it and use context to show timing instead.